-Business Term Loans (One of the Best Types of Business Loans)
+Business Term Loans (One of the Best Types of Loans for Businesses)

 Term loans are an excellent financing option if you’re looking for a lump sum of money repayable in fixed installments.

-Additionally, the entire loan is paid back over a predetermined period giving the loan a strong element of predictability.
+Additionally, you have to pay back the entire loan over a predetermined period giving the loan a strong element of predictability.